-3.1 A length of tape is wound upon itself round a thin rod with one-quarter turn overlap.
+A length of tape is wound upon itself round a thin rod with one-quarter turn overlap.
 After the prescribed time and conditions any lifting of the end is examined and, where necessary, measured.

-4. Significance
+5. Significance and Use

-4.1 The test method is designed to determine whether the adhesion of the tape to its own backing is adequate for applications where unwinding could occur.
+The test method is designed to determine whether the adhesion of the tape to its own backing is adequate for applications where unwinding could occur.
 The flagging may occur under normal conditions, during the curing cycle of thermosetting adhesives or during immersion in liquids.